ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 the C it communicates with as defined by RO and generate the access token accordingly.
-If the authorization server authorizes the client, it returns an AS-to-Client response with the profile parameter set to `coap_dtls`.
+If the authorization server authorizes the client, it returns an AS-to-Client response.
+If the profile parameter is present, it is set to `coap_dtls`.
 AS MUST ascertain that the access token is generated for the resource server that C wants to communicate with.
 Also, AS MUST protect the integrity of the access